-Have you been wondering how to obtain a DBA in The Ocean State for your Limited Liability Company?
-If you are, then you are on the right page.
+Have you ever wondered how to get a DBA for your Limited Liability Company?
+If you have, then you are on the right page.
 Doing Business As (DBA) names, also known as trade names, fictitious names, or assumed names, are an essential aspect of businesses in Rhode Island.
-A DBA name allows companies to operate under a name different from their legal business name.
-This name is important for branding, marketing, and legal purposes.
-This article will provide a comprehensive guide on Getting a DBA name in Rhode Island.
+A DBA name allows companies to operate under a name different from their legal business name since it is important for branding, marketing, and legal purposes.
+In this article, we will provide a comprehensive guide to getting a DBA name in Rhode Island.

 What is a DBA Name?

 A DBA (Doing Business As) name in Rhode Island is a name under which a business operates that is different from its legal name.
 It is also known as a trading, fictitious, or assumed name.
-A DBA name allows companies to conduct Rhode Island Business and market themselves under a separate name from their legal business name.
-Registering a DBA name in Rhode Island provides businesses with branding, marketing, and legal benefits while also helping to prevent other businesses from using the same or a similar name within the state.
-The process of obtaining a DBA name in Rhode Island may vary depending on the type of business and the state’s specific regulations.
+A DBA name allows companies to start a limited liability company in Rhode Island, and market themselves under a separate name from their legal business name.
+Registering a DBA name in Rhode Island, provides businesses with branding, marketing, and legal benefits while also helping to prevent other businesses from using the same or a similar name within the state.

 Example of a DBA